 Note: This article has been updated to include clarification on the College requirements for intranasal esketamine.
 The original published article can be found here.

 Ketamine is a dissociative anesthetic agent usually administered intravenously.
 It has been an emerging treatment for major depressive disorder.

 Ketamine is capable of producing amnesia, analgesia, and all levels of sedation including general anesthesia though not anticipated in the doses used to treat depression, provided these doses are not exceeded.
 Regardless of the route of administration, it has a serious side effect and risk profile.
 It can cause significant hypertension requiring frequent monitoring of blood pressure and treatment if indicated.
 It may also cause serious dissociative effects that may require intervention.
-Such symptoms require patient monitoring for at least two hours after a dose is given including the nasal route.
+Due to its psychotogenic properties, it is susceptible to misuse and abuse, requiring careful inquiry into past history of drug use or addiction.

 Intranasal esketamine (SPRAVATO®) has been approved for use in Canada following a Notice of Compliance from Health Canada.
 SPRAVATO® is indicated for use in combination with an oral antidepressant (that is either a SSRI or SNRI) for the treatment of major depressive disorder (MDD) in adults who have not responded adequately to at least two separate courses of treatment with different antidepressants, each of adequate dose and duration, in the current moderate to severe depressive episode.